 Mercury toxicity may occur when you are exposed to toxic amounts of mercury due to:

-Metallic mercury can be found in consumer products, such as fluorescent light bulbs, batteries, thermostats, and old thermometers.
+Metallic mercury can be found in consumer products such as fluorescent light bulbs, batteries, thermostats, and old thermometers.
 Mercury, combined with other elements, is also found in some types of dental fillings.
 Research has not shown that this type of filling is harmful to people.
-Although thimerosol is no longer used in vaccines in the United States, the mercury-containing compound is still used in some countries.
+Although thimerosol is no longer used in vaccines in the US, the mercury-containing compound is still used in some countries.
 Research has not shown that it is harmful to people.

 Risk Factors TOP

 Anyone can develop mercury toxicity as a result of mercury exposure.
 Certain people are more likely to be exposed to mercury.
 The following factors increase your chances of being exposed to mercury.
 If you have any of these risk factors, tell your doctor: